dada-xiv/algorithm/AG0x. Binary search.md

 $$

 Therefore the time complexity of the algorithm is $O(\ln n)$, where $n$ is the number of elements in the input array.

+## Search, insert, and delete in an sorted array

+In a sorted array, a search operation can be performed for the possible position of the given element by using binary search, and then an insert operation is performed followed by shifting the elements.
+However, finding an element in a vector or list, erasing it, and shifting back elements one by one all have a time complexity of O(n).
+Consequently, the overall execution time becomes O(n^2), which could lead to a time limit error.

+Instead, it is recommended to use a hash map or a hashed data structure like a Python dictionary.
+With a hash map, the average time complexity for insertion, deletion, and retrieval operations is O(1), making it much more efficient than using a vector or list in this scenario.

+### Examples
+- [insertDeleteSorted.py](insertDeleteSorted.py) - not a good implementation

 ## Using `bsearch()` in C